The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-Practically, stable confinement is achieved especially in the 12-electrode (pole) and 16-electrode traps, as we have observed thread-like formations (strings) and especially 2D (some of them zig-zag) and 3D structures of microplasmas.
-The stable structures observed have the tendency of aligning with respect to the $x$ component of the radial field.
-The ordered formations are not located along the trap axis, but rather in the proximity of the electrodes.
-The laser diode has been shifted away from the initial position (along the trap axis), towards outer regions of the trap.
-We report stable confinement for hours and even days.
-Laminary air flows that cross the trap volume break an equilibrium which might be described as somehow fragile and some of the particles can neutralize at the electrodes.
-Nevertheless, we have also tested the trap under conditions of intense air flows and we have observed that most of the particles remain trapped, even if they rearrange themselves after being subject to intense and repeated perturbations.
-When a transparent plastic box was used in order to shield the trap, a sensible increase in the dynamical stability of the particle motion has been achieved, as well as the emergence of larger clouds.
-Experimental evidence presented demonstrates that a 16 electrode trap design is characterized by an extended region of lower field with respect to the 8-electrode and 12-electrode geometries we have tested.
+Practically, stable confinement is achieved especially in a 12-electrode and in a 16-electrode trap.
+We report thread-like formations (strings), and particularly 2D (some of them zig-zag) and 3D structures of microplasmas.
+The stable structures observed tend to align themselves with respect to the $x$ component of the radial field.
+The ordered formations are not located along the trap axis but rather in the proximity of the electrodes.
+The laser diode is shifted away from the initial position (along the trap axis) towards outer regions of the trap.
+We report stable confinement for many hours and even days.
+Laminar air flows that cross the trap volume break an equilibrium which might be described as somehow fragile, while some of the particles can get neutralized at the electrodes.
+Nevertheless, the trap was also tested under conditions of intense air flows and experimental observations demonstrate that most of the particles remain trapped, even if they rearrange themselves after being subject to intense and repeated perturbations.
+When a transparent plastic box is used to shield the trap, a sensible increase in the dynamical stability of particle motion is achieved, along with the emergence of larger clouds.
+Experimental evidence demonstrates that a 16 electrode trap design is characterized by an extended region of lower field, compared to the 8-electrode and 12-electrode geometries we have tested.
 Moreover, the 16-electrode trap design is suitable for various applications where larger signal-to-noise ratios are required.

-We illustrate below maps of the trap potential for a supply voltage of 1.5 V amplitude (1.037 V rms value) sine wave.
+We illustrate below maps of the trap potential, for a supply voltage of $1.5$ V amplitude ($1.037$ V rms value) sine wave.